 • A collaborative lawyer (or any type of attorney) can only represent one spouse and their job is to advocate for their one client.
 So in the collaborative process, each spouse would have their own lawyer to advocate for them.

-• Mediators empower their clients to make their own decisions.
+• A divorce mediator empowers their clients to make their own decisions.

 • Lawyers give advice and advise parties what to do.

-• A mediated divorce can take one mediation session to four mediation sessions (2 to 3 months) to complete and the speed and pace of the process is primarily directed by the two spouses.
+• A mediated divorce can take 3 to 6 months to complete and the speed and pace of the process is primarily directed by the two spouses.

 Once the issues are resolved, the speed of the uncontested divorce is related to the time it takes to file the divorce and get a court date to finalize the proceedings.